 The Backbeat

-In the following example, we will play a normal measure and then one with a bass drum on the offbeat so you can notice the difference.
+In the next example, we will play a normal measure and then one with a kick drum on the offbeat so you can notice the difference.

 Measure 1: Steady Rhythm

-This is our base rhythm, with all the hits falling directly on the beats.
-It is solid and easy to follow.
+This is our base rhythm, with all hits falling directly on the beats.
+It’s solid and easy to follow.

 Now listen carefully to the second measure or cycle.
-The first bass drum hits on beat 1, as usual, but on the second bass drum [- bd], we’ve divided the beat into 2 and shifted the hit to the right, after the start of the beat.
+The first kick falls on beat 1, as usual, but on the second kick [- bd], we have divided the beat into 2 and shifted the hit to the right, after the start of the beat.
 It falls halfway towards beat 4.
-This is an off-beat hit.
+This is an offbeat hit.

-Do you feel how that second bass drum adds tension to the rhythm?
-It's not stable, it's not predictable.
-Your body craves to return to the base beat, to the bass drum aligned with the beat.
+Do you feel how that second kick adds tension to the rhythm?
+It’s not stable, it’s not predictable.
+Your body craves to return to the base pulse, to the kick aligned with the pulse.

 Reggaeton (Dembow)